Section 5: Vendor Responsibilities

-Each Licensed Vendor shall agree to do all of the following:
+Each vendor shall agree to do the following:

-- Operate the vending facility in accordance with all applicable health laws and rules.
-Licensed Vendors must apply for health licenses when required.
-Vendors shall submit a copy of their health licenses to the Division when it pertains to Snack Bars and Cafeterias.
+3. Operate the vending facility in accordance with all applicable health laws and rules.
+Vendors must apply for health licenses when required.
+Vendors shall submit a copy of their health licenses to the DBS when it pertains to Snack Bars and Cafeterias.

-- Licensed Vendors are responsible for related miscellaneous expenses that occur on a day to day basis.
+6. Be responsible for related miscellaneous expenses that occur on a day-to-day basis.

-- To accept responsibility for costs associated with normal business operations, including, but not limited to, cleaning supplies and services outside the scope of the Licensor responsibility, replacing light bulbs, restoration of function for jammed mechanisms, and any financial loss due to vandalism or theft.
+11. To accept responsibility for costs associated with normal business operations, including, but not limited to, cleaning supplies and services outside the scope of the Licensor responsibility, replacing light bulbs, restoration of function for jammed mechanisms, and any monetary loss due to vandalism or theft.

-- Vendors are expected to conduct themselves, on and off the job, in a manner that will not bring discredit or embarrassment to the DBS.
-Vendors shall be courteous, considerate, respectful, and prompt in dealing with DBS personnel and in their service to the public.
+14. Conduct themselves, on and off the job, in a manner that will not bring discredit or embarrassment to the DBS.
+Licensees and vendors shall be courteous, considerate, respectful, and prompt in dealing with DBS personnel and in their service to the public.

 Vendor Retention of Records

-The Licensee must maintain copies of all documentation supporting the information provided on their monthly business reports and make them available, upon request, to duly authorized agents of the Licensor for review.
-The Licensee must maintain such records for a minimum of seven years to ensure compliance with record retention requirements of other government agencies such as the Internal Revenue Service.
+The vendor must maintain copies of all documentation supporting the information provided in their monthly business reports and make them available, upon request, to duly authorized agents of the Licensor for review.
+The vendor must maintain such records for a minimum of seven years to ensure compliance with record retention requirements of other government agencies such as the Internal Revenue Service.

 5.1 Continuing Education Units (CEUs)

 One Continuing Education Unit (CEU) is defined as 10 contact hours (1 hour = 60 minutes) of participation in an organized continuing education experience under approved sponsorship, capable direction, and qualified instruction.
-BEP currently recognizes the following opportunities for CEUs: BEP Biennial Seminar, Randolph-Sheppard courses via the National Research & Training Center (NRTC), approved National Conferences, Trade Shows, and other instructional opportunities.
-Licensed vendors should obtain CEU approval from BEP prior to participation in any program or event.
-The two year compliance period begins with each BEP Biennial Seminar and concludes prior to the start of the next Biennial Seminar.
+BEP currently recognizes the following opportunities for CEU’s: BEP Biennial Seminar, approved National Conferences, Trade Shows, and other instructional opportunities.
+Licensees and vendors should obtain CEU approval from BEP prior to participation in any program or event.
+The two-year compliance period begins with each BEP Biennial Seminar and concludes prior to the start of the next Biennial Seminar.
 CEU credits earned at the Biennial Seminar cannot be applied to the previous two-year reporting period.
-Up to two CEU credits for certain approved instructional courses, such as NRTC or college courses, may be carried over to the next compliance period.
-Newly licensed vendors are exempt from the CEU requirement during the reporting period in which they were licensed and are eligible for approved carry-over CEU credits.
+Up to two CEU credits for certain approved instructional courses, such as Hadley or college courses, may be carried over to the next compliance period.
+New licensees are exempt from the CEU requirement during the reporting period in which they were licensed and are eligible for approved carry-over CEU credits.

 To properly provide adequate service for each vending machine, typically the number of sold-out selections should not exceed 20% (2 out of every 10) of the total number of selections on each unit.
-Example: A Merchant Six 60 Select Configuration would be considered to be below the 20% rule if of the 60 possible selections, 13 selections were empty.
+Example: A Merchant Six 60 Select Configuration would be below the 20% rule if of the sixty possible selections, thirteen selections were empty.
+Any slot in the snack machine or slot in a glass front that contains a facing product that is out-of-date, and any vending cradle of a stacker machine that holds an out-of-date product, shall constitute an empty slot for purposes of this section.
+“Out-of-date” means an “expiration” or “sell-by” or “best sold by” date on the product that is prior to the date on which the product is being inspected.

-Operators whose vending machines are repeatedly found to be outside these guidelines are not providing sufficient service to their vending machines.
+Vendors whose vending machines are found to be outside these guidelines are not providing sufficient service to their vending machines.
 Excessive duplication of products in a vending machine, or within multiple machines in the same general vicinity, may be regarded as circumventing this rule and result in a violation.
-Failure of the operator to correct the deficiency will result in an official warning of non-compliance, and if not corrected, removal from the facility.
+Failure of the vendor to correct the deficiency will result in an official warning of non-compliance, and if not corrected, removal from the facility.

 5.3 Tax Liability and Insurance

-The Licensed Vendor is responsible for the payment of Social Security, Income Tax, State Sales Tax, Unemployment and all other taxes applicable to an independent contractor and arising from the operation of the Facility.
+The vendor is responsible for the payment of Social Security, Income Tax, State Sales Tax, Unemployment, and all other taxes applicable to an independent contractor and arising from the operation of the Facility.

-The Licensee shall not be insured in any manner by or through the Licensor, in particular the State of Florida, as a result of the LOFA.
+The licensee or vendor shall not be insured in any manner by or through the Licensor, particularly the State of Florida, as a result of the LOFA.
 The vendor must provide annually, as well as at such other times as needed, proof that they have adequate coverage for business liability insurance with the DBS Business Enterprise Program listed as an additional certificate holder on the policy.
-The Vendor is also responsible to provide proof of any other policies of insurance required by law to protect the Licensed Vendor from claims or actions arising from the Licensed Vendor's operation of the Facility.
+The vendor is also responsible to provide proof of any other policies of insurance required by law to protect the vendor from claims or actions arising from the vendor’s operation of the Facility.

 5.4 Equipment

-Maintenance and Repair: Each Licensed Vendor is responsible for maintaining or causing to be maintained all assigned equipment.
+Each vendor is responsible for maintaining or causing to be maintained all assigned equipment.
 Property Management should be notified of incidental expenses tied to the building.

-Note: Light bulbs for vending machines are considered equipment parts and Vendors may be reimbursed for the purchase price.
-Vendors will not be reimbursed for bulb installation expenses, therefore repairman will not be allowed to charge for the installation of light bulbs on any invoice that is to be submitted to DBS for reimbursement.
-Expenses not considered as repairs include the purchase of any equipment or small wares (scoops, knifes, pans, etc.).
-Equipment and small wares should be purchased through the Consultant using a purchase order.
+Note: Light bulbs for vending machines are considered equipment parts and vendors may be reimbursed for the purchase price.
+Vendors will not be reimbursed for bulb installation expenses; therefore, repairman will not be allowed to charge for the installation of light bulbs on any invoice that is to be submitted to DBS for reimbursement.

-Equipment Transfer: A Vendor shall not transfer equipment between Vendors or facilities.
+A vendor shall not transfer equipment between vendors or facilities.
 Transferring equipment is the responsibility of the Regional Business Consultant or State Office Staff.
 If such transfers are needed, the Regional Consultant or State Office Staff should be contacted.
 Equipment shall only be used in the assigned vending facility.
-Any equipment purchased by Client Services for a Vendor is the possession of that Vendor.
+Any equipment purchased by Client Services for a licensee or vendor is the possession of that licensee or vendor.

-Equipment Warranties: The primary responsibility for completion and submission of warranty registrations is that of the Regional Business Consultant.
-Vendors should check with their consultant when scheduling equipment repairs to inquire whether or not warranties are in effect.
-Most warranties can be verified through the equipment serial number, and service providers should obtain warranty information directly from the manufacturer.
+The primary responsibility for completion and submission of warranty registrations is that of the Regional Business Consultant.
+Vendors should check with their consultant when scheduling equipment repairs to inquire whether warranties are in effect.
+Most warranties can be verified through the equipment’s serial number, and service providers should obtain warranty information directly from the manufacturer.

-Equipment/Property Disposal: A Vendor shall never dispose of any equipment or other state property.
-The Regional Business Consultant coordinates the disposal of any state property in accordance with the Department of Education's Property Management Policy and Procedures.
+A vendor shall never dispose of any equipment or other state property.
+The Regional Business Consultant coordinates the disposal of any state property in accordance with the Department of Education’s Property Management Policy and Procedures.

 5.5 Reimbursement Process